TykTechnologies/exp/README.md

 3. `main.go`, `internal` package, `go.mod` (no metaversion, we're v0 all the way)
 4. `Dockerfile`, `docker-compose.yml`

-I'd say look around and figure out which of these apply to you.
+Take a look around and figure out which of these apply to you.

 Any added github workflows are expected to run against the last two Go versions released.
 At the time of writing, this would mean 1.19 and 1.20.

+## Issues

+You own a cmd/, you maintain the cmd to your own standards.
+You don't need to consider github issues or accept PRs, but this is an open source shop, sir.
+Make it clear in your README what kind of issues and contact you are willing to accept, if any.
+Nothing wrong with saying no.

 ## Compatibility promises